idaholab/moose/tutorials/darcy_thermo_mech/doc/content/workshop/systems/userobjects.md

 There are various types of UserObjects:

-- +ElementUserObject+: execute on elements
+- +ElementUserObject+: executes on elements
-- +NodalUserObject+: execute on nodes
+- +NodalUserObject+: executes on nodes
-- +SideUserObject+: execute on boundaries
+- +SideUserObject+: executes on sides on boundaries
-- +InternalSideUserObject+: execute on internal sides
+- +InternalSideUserObject+: executes on internal sides
-- +InterfaceUserObject+: execute on interfaces
+- +InterfaceUserObject+: executes on sides on interfaces
-- +GeneralUserObject+: execute once
+- +GeneralUserObject+: executes once

 !---